-Door frames are attached to the floor in the same manner as walk-ins with floor except that concrete anchors must be used.
+Secure door frame legs to the interior floor, using the two (2) door frame "L" aluminum brackets and the screws provided.
 Cooler doors are provided with threshold plates only in the special cases where a heater is requested; therefore, the metal or wood "shipping brace" must be removed from the bottom the door frame legs before the legs are attached to the floor.
 NOTE: Shipping brace not on shown on Fig. 8 on next page.